john-charles/MVSTool/README.txt

         Delete "purge" mvs job output.
 (Functional, but only one at a time.)

         Upload "submit" an mvs job.
 (This code is implemented, but does needs debugging.
 As it fails.
 This was a low priority for me when I originally wrote the application.
 I no longer access to the mainframe to do further debugging, but I am available to answer questions of anyone who wishes complete this work.)

+    This code is released under the terms of the GNU GPLv2.

 MY VISION FOR THE FUTURE: